makspll/University-Notes/README.md

 Year | Course | Stuff
 --- | --- | ---
 2|DMMR|CW 2 - Proofs in LaTeX<br>Strategic Summary Notes in LaTeX
-2|CS|CW 2 - Multi-Cycle processor in C
+2|CS|CW 1 - MIPS and C implementation of a word search puzzle